 You’ve likely heard about closing costs when you either buy OR sell a house, but do you know everything that they include?
 It’s not just the realtor fees.
 Check out our closing cost “FAQ” to learn more about what closing costs are all about.

-What Are Closing Costs Exactly in Oahu?
+What Are Closing Costs Exactly in Hawaii?

 Closing costs refer to all of the fees that must be paid at the actual closing of your sale, whether you’re the buyer or seller.
 Depending on where you live, the fees and costs can vary.
 But generally, closing costs include, but are not limited to:

 - Inspection fees (usually paid by the buyer)

 - Title insurance (both buyer and seller pay)